How to Stay Safe in a Tornado

 When severe thunderstorms and tornadoes are possible in and near the watch area.
 It does not mean that they will occur.
 It only means they are possible.

-58 mph or greater winds and/or quarter size hail or larger is imminent.
+58 to 69 mph winds and/or quarter size to ping pong ball hail or larger is imminent.

 Tornado Warning